 • MS Dynamics

-Users can also use connectors and connect with legacy systems such as AS400 or IBM mainframe and exchange data with these systems.
+Users can also use application connectors and connect with legacy systems such as AS400 or IBM mainframe and exchange data with these systems.

-Adeptia ESB provides full support for monitoring and tracking of messages as they arrive and get processed in the application integration solution.
+Adeptia ESB provides full support for monitoring and tracking of messages as they arrive and get processed in the application architecture integration solution.
 The monitoring dashboards show several data points related to real-time events, process executions, transaction status, transaction execution lifecycle, data volume, performance metrics, and resource consumption.

 Messaging also includes full support of SOAP and REST web services and we will discuss more this component in the next section.

 Visual dashboards for real-time and historical data flow executions are available out of the box.
 User can select an ESB interface and see the runtime trend of process executions, status of each transaction and drill down further and see the metadata details of each micro-service execution.
 Dashboards are divided into multiple categories:

-An important part of application integration is the support for Web Services.
+An important part of application integration architecture is its ability to provide support for Web Services.
 Process orchestration can be published as both REST or as a SOAP web service.
 ESB architecture supports the use of different versions for the same API and the creation of different resource endpaths.
 Developers can create multiple operations for the API such as “getCustomer”, “getCustomerList”, “updateCustomer”, “createCustomer” and each operation can have different parameters that can be passed in the endpoint or in the header.
 Adeptia also supports the use of API security token and provides documentation for clients to explore and try out the different operations of the published API and validate the connectivity with the service.

 Let us list a couple of key features of the Web Services.

 Services can be exposed as SOAP-WSDL and REST-JSON interfaces to external clients.
 Adeptia provides a full meta-data registry to clients to discover and consume APIs.

 Below is a sample services registry interface in Adeptia.

 (Adeptia Services Registry Interface)